One of the greatest temptations in life is to want what you don't have.

 A Transformed Life

-ABUNDANT LIFE: You will find true JOY when you develop a grateful heart for ALL that God has given you.
+ABUNDANT LIFE: You find true JOY when you develop a grateful heart for ALL that God has given you.
 Living an Abundant life will be your new reality, one that you will live out all day every day.

 JOY: The Joy of the Lord will be your Strength!
 Rejoice always, give thanks with a grateful heart.